leemgs/doc-summarizer-with-HF-MATLAB/README.md

 - Combine the individual summaries into a final cohesive summary.

 ### 5. Customizing the Model
 The default model used for summarization is `google/pegasus-xsum`, but you can modify the `summarizeTextHuggingFace` function to use a different Hugging Face model if needed.
-Please, refer to the [model](model) folder for more details.
+Please, refer to the [models](models) folder for more details.

 ```matlab
 url = "https://api-inference.huggingface.co/models/google/pegasus-xsum";  % Default model URL